 - post surgical, e.g. haematoma evacuation, ventricular drainage

-Crescentic CSF density/signal accumulation of CSF in subdural space that does not extend into the sulci.
-Vessels rarely cross through the lesion in contrast enhanced studies (see cortical vein sign).
+A subdural hygroma radiographically appears as a crescentic CSF density/signal accumulation in the subdural space that does not extend into the sulci and rarely exerts mass-effect 5.
+Vessels rarely cross through the lesion in contrast enhanced studies (see cortical vein sign) 1.

 Imaging differential considerations include:

 - chronic subdural haematoma: MRI may required to differentiate as they can have an identical appearance on CT

-- cortical atrophy/involutional change with enlargement of the subarachnoid space: a positive cortical vein sign may indicate this instead
+- cerebral atrophy/involutional change with enlargement of the subarachnoid space: a positive cortical vein sign may indicate this instead

 - 1. Mccluney KW, Yeakley JW, Fenstermacher MJ et-al. Subdural hygroma versus atrophy on MR brain scans: "the cortical vein sign".
 AJNR Am J Neuroradiol.
 13 (5): 1335-9.
 AJNR Am J Neuroradiol (citation) - Pubmed citation